andywar65/pymba/README.md

 Finishings are defined in the backend as `PYMba Finishing Pages`, and must be children of the `Pymba Page` they are related to.
 Creating a new finishing requires `Title`, `Intro`, `Image` (is it a `pattern`?) and `Color` for `General`, `Tiling` and `Skirting` appearance.
 Tiling and Skirting require also `height`, intended as their upper bound with respect to the floor.
 Slabs don't use settings for tiling and skirting.

 BIM element data is stored in a `CSV` file downloadable from the frontend.
 Data includes wall/slab weight and finishing surfaces.

-### Wagtail backend

-Create a page of the `Pymba Page` kind.
-You will have to enter a Title and an Intro for the page, and an Equirectangular Image for the background (if none, a default one will be picked).
-Equirectangular images are like those planispheres where Greenland is bigger than Africa.
-In the Visual Settings panel you will have to check if you want your shadows on, if you want your camera to be able to fly and if 3D faces must be double sided.

-Then load the most important stuff: the DXF file.
-It will be stored in the `media/documents` folder.
-After that, you may create as many Material Gallery items as the layers used in the DXF file.
-Each material needs a Name that must match the layer name (default is `0`), an Image that will be applied to the entity and a Color.
-If the image is a 1x1 meter pattern, check the appropriate box.
-Default color is `white`, but you can use hexadecimal notation (like `#ffffff`) or standard HTML colors.
-Color affects appearance of the image.
-If you don't add materials, elements will be just white.

-Okay, now publish and go to the frontend to see how your model behaves.

-### Interaction

-The model window is embedded within your website, but you can go fullscreen by pressing `F` or the visor icon in the right bottom corner of the window.
-On some mobiles the image will be split in two, with stereoscopic effect.
-You will need one of those cardboard headgears to appreciate the effect.
-Press `ESC` to exit fullscreen mode.
-On laptops, if you want to look around, you have to press and drag the mouse.
-To move around press the `W-A-S-D` keys.
-On some mobiles you literally walk to explore the model, but I've never experienced that.
-Last but not least, press the `Ctrl+Alt+I` to enter the Inspector mode, that makes you inspect and modify the entities of the model.
-Modifications can be saved to HTML files.

 ### Next improvements